 In July 2016, the Attorney General's Office of the State of New York selected Kroll Associates, Inc. ("Kroll") to serve as the Financial Monitor of Cooper Union.
-This is Kroll's seventh Annual Report as Financial Monitor.
+This is Kroll's eighth Annual Report as Financial Monitor.
 In this report, we address each of the issues outlined above as required by the Consent Decree.
 Our analysis is informed by our having attended, since our appointment as Financial Monitor, every meeting of the Board (including executive sessions), and meetings of the FEC, the Audit Committee, the Finance and Business Affairs Committee, the Governance Committee, the Investment Committee, the Academic and Student Affairs Committee, and the Alumni Affairs and Development Committee.
 In addition, we have reviewed extensive financial information including Cooper Union's audited financial statements, its Board approved budget, approved budget resolutions and amendments, and select accounting system records.
 Finally, we have reviewed Board resolutions relating to the Cooper Union bylaws.

-This year, as a result of the ongoing global COVID-19 Pandemic and the challenges presented by a substantial decline in the market value of Cooper Union's investments and a dramatic increase in inflation, we have seen continued disruption of the normal operations of Cooper Union, requiring attention and resources from the Cooper Union Administration as it strived to maintain safety, academic programming, and fiscally responsible adherence to the Board's strategic plan.
-Nevertheless, as explained in more detail below, Cooper Union has maintained its momentum in implementing the thoughtful and responsible plan it adopted in 2018 to improve Cooper Union's financial condition and to return to a full-tuition scholarship model within the foreseeable future.
+As explained in more detail below, this past year Cooper Union has maintained its momentum in implementing the thoughtful and responsible plan it adopted in 2018 to improve Cooper Union's financial condition and to return to a full-tuition scholarship model within the foreseeable future.